James Crichton-Browne: Family background and education 1840–1866

 Crichton-Browne spent much of his childhood at The Crichton Royal in Dumfries where his father was the medical superintendent from 1838 to 1857.
 William A. F. Browne was a pioneering Victorian psychiatrist and an exponent of moral treatment with an interest in the psychological lives of his patients as illustrated by their group activities, dreams and art-works.
 W. A. F. Browne also hoarded a huge collection of patient art and this interest found a parallel in Crichton-Browne's later asylum photography.
 In his childhood, Crichton-Browne lost an older brother, William (aged 11) in 1846.
 He went to school at Dumfries Academy and then, in line with his mother's episcopalian outlook, to Glenalmond College.
 Shortly before his death, Crichton-Browne wrote a valuable account of his Dumfries childhood, including the visit of the American asylum reformer Dorothea Lynde Dix.

 Crichton-Browne studied Medicine at Edinburgh University, qualifying as an MD in 1862 with a thesis on hallucinations.
 Among his teachers was his father's friend Thomas Laycock (1812–1876) whose magnum opus Mind and Brain is an extended speculative essay on neurology and psychological life.
 Crichton-Browne also drew on the writings of the physicians Sir Andrew Halliday and Sir Henry Holland.
 Like his father, Crichton-Browne was elected one of the undergraduate Presidents of the Royal Medical Society and, in this capacity, he argued for the place of psychology in the medical curriculum.
 In 1863, he visited a number of asylums in Paris (including the Salpêtrière), and after working as assistant physician at asylums in Exeter (with John Charles Bucknill), Warwick and Derby, and a brief period on Tyneside, Crichton-Browne was appointed Physician-Superintendent of the West Riding Pauper Lunatic Asylum at Wakefield in 1866.
-This was also the year in which his father served as the President of the Medico-Psychological Association (now the Royal College of Psychiatrists).
+This was also the year in which his father served as the president of the Medico-Psychological Association (now the Royal College of Psychiatrists).

 Ferrier, Darwin and the West Riding Asylum Reports 1866–1875

-Ferrier's neurology: Crichton-Browne spent ten years at the West Riding Asylum.
+Ferrier's neurology: Crichton-Browne spent almost ten years at the West Riding Asylum.
 He believed that the asylum should be an educational as well as a therapeutic institution and set about a major research programme, bringing biological insights to bear on the causes of insanity.
 He supervised hundreds of post-mortem examinations of the brain and took a special interest in the clinical features of neurosyphilis.